-Gi142 - Loess sample from the Münzenberg loess section

-The loess section at Münzenberg (50.45°N, 8.77°E, 198 m a.s.l.) is located in the northern part of the Wetterau area, a loess area in the south-western part of Hesse, Germany.
-Flanked by the Miocene Vogelsberg basaltic complex to the east and the Taunus mountains to the west, the Northern Wetterau area is part of the Hessian Depression.
-It is characterized by a gently rolling landscape, developed on widely unconsolidated Upper Tertiary sedimentary rocks associated with deeply weathered Miocene basalts (Lomax et al., 2018).
+Gi142.
+This is a loess sample from the Münzenberg loess section.
+The loess section at Münzenberg (50.45° N, 8.77° E; 198 m a.s.l.) is located in the northern part of the Wetterau area, a loess area in the south-western part of Hesse, Germany.
+Flanked by the Miocene Vogelsberg basaltic complex to the east and the Taunus mountains to the west, the northern Wetterau area is part of the Hessian Depression.
+It is characterized by a gently rolling landscape, developed on widely unconsolidated upper Tertiary sedimentary rocks associated with deeply weathered Miocene basalts (Lomax et al., 2018).
 Throughout the Pleistocene period, the whole region was a zone of loess accumulation.
+In sheltered positions, loess deposits have been preserved, frequently revealing thicknesses of more than 10 m (Schönhals, 1996).
+Taken at a depth of $\sim 8 \,\mathrm{m}$ , the investigated sample Gi142 originates from the lower part of the section, representing material for which a pre-Eemian age (pre-MIS5e) was determined (Lomax et al., 2018).